siwua/RWD_practice/README.md

 # RWD_practice
-A mini-project of Udemy course for practicingRWD design.
+A mini-project of Udemy course for practicing RWD design.

-Allows presenting on computer, table and smart phone.
+It is suited on computer, table and smart phone.

 Using basic CSS media query to implement RWD.